More at rubyonrails.org:

 config.active_record.encryption.add_to_filter_parameters = false

-If filtering is enabled, but you want to exclude specific columns from automatic filtering, add them to config.active_record.encryption.excluded_from_filter_parameters
+When filtering is enabled, if you want to exclude specific attributes from automatic filtering, you can use this configuration:

 config.active_record.encryption.excluded_from_filter_parameters = [:catchphrase]

 When generating the filter parameter, Rails will use the model name as a prefix.
-E.g: For Person#name
+E.g: For User#email, the filter parameter will be user.email.

 config.active_record.encryption.forced_encoding_for_deterministic_encryption = Encoding::US_ASCII

-And you can disable this behavior and preserve the encoding in all cases with:
+To disable forced encoding and preserve the original encoding in all cases:

 config.active_record.encryption.forced_encoding_for_deterministic_encryption = nil